guyguy2001/txircd/docs/oper-permissions.md

-command-sapart            | SapartCommand             | Allows the use of the SAPART command to force part a user from a channel. command-satopic           | SatopicCommand            | Allows the use of the SATOPIC command to force change the topic of any channel. command-shun              | Shun                      | Allows the use of the SHUN command to ban a user from sending most commands. info-onlineopers          | StatsOnlineOpers          | Allows an oper to view the onlineopers STATS type. info-ports                | StatsPorts                | Allows an oper to view the ports STATS type. info-shuns                | Shun                      | Allows an oper to view the shuns STATS type.
+command-sapart            | SapartCommand             | Allows the use of the SAPART command to force part a user from a channel. command-satopic           | SatopicCommand            | Allows the use of the SATOPIC command to force change the topic of any channel. command-shun              | Shun                      | Allows the use of the SHUN command to ban a user from sending most commands. info-modules              | ListModules               | Allows an oper to view the modules STATS type. info-onlineopers          | StatsOnlineOpers          | Allows an oper to view the onlineopers STATS type. info-ports                | StatsPorts                | Allows an oper to view the ports STATS type. info-shuns                | Shun                      | Allows an oper to view the shuns STATS type.